Your 3.5-Hour Sakura & Tokyo Experience

-Discover the sophisticated charm of Meguro, a cultural hub home to iconic landmarks like the Starbucks Reserve Roastery and Daikanyama T-SITE.
-Legendary for its Cherry Blossoms (Sakura), the river promenade offers breathtaking scenery in all seasons, from lush fresh greenery to serene autumn leaves.
+Discover the sophisticated charm of Meguro, home to the iconic Starbucks Reserve Roastery and Daikanyama T-SITE.
+While legendary for its breathtaking Sakura (Cherry Blossoms), the river promenade offers stunning scenery year-round, from lush greenery to autumn leaves.

 Please meet me just outside the ticket gate at Ikejiri-Ohashi Station.
 There is only one ticket gate area in this station, so it is very easy to find.
 I will be waiting for you there, holding a sign that says 'Nakameguro & Daikanyama Tour.